-Child sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
-The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-CSE Guidance Core Document
+Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+The abuse can be (a) in exchange for something the victim needs or wants, and/or (b) for the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
+The victims can be exploited even when activity appears consensual.
+Exploitation does not always involve physical contact; it can also be facilitated and/or take place online.
+CSE: Guide for practitioners

 We recognise that exploitation includes the trafficking of children and Modern Day Slavery.
-Victims of Modern Slavery - frontline staff guidance
+For more information: Victims of Modern Slavery - frontline staff guidance